 In September 2017, Evotec and Exscientia Ltd ("Exscientia") announced that Evotec has made a EUR 15 m investment to take a minority stake in Exscientia.
-Through this investment, Evotec becomes the first strategic shareholder in the UK-based company.
+Through this investment, Evotec became the first strategic shareholder in the UK-based company.
 Exscientia is focused on Artificial Intelligence ("AI")-driven drug discovery and design.
-With more than 1,800 scientists, Evotec has one of the largest and leading drug discovery platforms in the industry.

 Exscientia and Evotec have cooperated since early 2016 to advance small molecules and bispecific small molecules in immuno-oncology.
-The ongoing success of this partnership was the basis of this expanded and deepened corporate relationship.
+The ongoing success of this partnership was the basis for an expanded and deepened corporate relationship.
 Exscientia is the world leader in developing and applying AI approaches specifically to design new and better therapeutic molecules in a faster and more cost-effective manner.
 Exscientia's approach fuses the power of AI with the discovery experience of seasoned drug hunters and chemistry experts.
-This investment will enable Exscientia to drive higher value partner programmes and expand discovery on its automated design platform.
+Exscientia uses its funds to drive higher value partner programmes and expand discovery on its automated design platform.